The Rising Therapist

 1 hour a month counted towards group supervision if needed.

-Location: Alternating Macalester-Groveland neighborhood of St. Paul and Bancroft neighborhood of Minneapolis.
+Locations: Alternating Macalester-Groveland neighborhood of St. Paul and Bancroft neighborhood of Minneapolis.

 The Schedule